Last Updated February, 2022

 It is a walking street in downtown Las Vegas with a history spanning over a hundred years.
 This street was the first one in the sin city when it was just building up.

-This is a place where you’ll find cheap drinks, street performers, and a constant party vibe.
+This is a place where you’ll find cheap drinks, street performers, some great Las Vegas shops, and a constant party vibe.
 There are ten casinos and hotels here.
 Unlike the longer and more glamorous southern lane, Fremont Street is walkable and has shade.
 A four-piece dome provides shade during the day, while a dazzling light and sound show illuminates the road at night.

 Even if you decide to stay overnight to continue your journey the following morning, Fremont Street offers the average daily cost of hotel rooms at $65 per night, not like new resorts on the Strip where prices start at $125 per night.